-As of the date of this prospectus, our employees other than our directors and executive officers as a group hold options to purchase 14,717,559 ordinary shares, with exercise prices ranging from US\$0.50 per share to US\$0.81 per share.
+As of February 28, 2021, our employees other than our directors and executive officers as a group held options to purchase 21,332,357 ordinary shares, with exercise prices ranging from nil to US\$0.81 per share.
+As of February 28, 2021, our employees and consultants other than our directors and executive officers as a group held 3,304,000 restricted share units.